EliseWindbloom/AutoActionPy/README.md

 ## Available Commands

-- `click [image]` - Move to and Left click on image, click at current position if no image given
+- `click [image]` - Move to and Left click on image, use current position if no image given
-- `click_right [image]` - Right click on image, click at current position if no image given
+- `click_right [image]` - Right click on image, use current position if no image given
-- `click_middle [image]` - Middle click on image, click at current position if no image given
+- `click_middle [image]` - Middle click on image, use current position if no image given
-- `double_click [image]` - Double click (with left mouse button) on image, click at current position if no image given
+- `double_click [image]` - Double click (with left mouse button) on image, use current position if no image given
 - `wait <image> [timeout]` - Wait for image to appear
 - `wait <seconds>` - Wait for specified seconds
 - `type "text"` - Type text (supports {key} combinations)